api3dao/contracts/docs/contracts/api3-server-v1/oevauctionhouse.md

 The major version, dApp ID and timestamps are implied by the bid topic.
 This means that the bid details need to include the following remaining parameters:

-- `updateSenderAddress`: The `msg.sender` address that the Api3ServerV1OevExtension contract will see while `payOevBid()` is being called to pay the bid, and `updateDappOevDataFeedWithAllowedSignedData()` is being called to update the OEV feed.
+- `updateSenderAddress`: The `msg.sender` address that the Api3ServerV1OevExtension contract will see while `payOevBid()` is being called to pay the bid, and `updateDappOevDataFeed()` is being called to update the OEV feed.
 - `nonce`: A unique value added to prevent duplicate bid IDs.

 The bid details are encoded as follows: